 Online job applications make it easy for candidates to find and apply for dozens of jobs in a matter of minutes.
 As a result, recruiters are bombarded with resumes and job applications from a pool of candidates who are all after the same job.
-If you want to stand out of the crowd and make a good first impression with the hiring manager who will review your application, here are 10 mistakes you should avoid at all costs when applying for a job online.
+Many of these candidates are not qualified driving recruiter attention spans lower.
+If you want to stand out of the crowd and make a good first impression with the person reviewing your application, avoid these 10 mistakes at all costs when applying for a job online.

 1. Don’t Write Long Cover Letters